dimitri/pginstall/README.md

 The *Repository Manager* is an helper application making it easier to maintain ones own repository of extensions.
 It allows adding extension *sources* to the repository.
-A *source* is an extension name, a location URI and a description.
+A *source* is an extension full name, a location URI and a description.

-In its first version, `pginstall` only support git compatible URIs.
+Note: In its first version, `pginstall` only support github compatible URIs.

 When adding an extension, it is being built locally then uploaded to the locally configured *Repository Server*.
 To enable the same extension sources